garaio/DevCamp-AzureServerless/Track-DevOps/Challenges.md

 CLI / PowerShell, Resource Manager

 ## Hints
-* As a GARAIO employee you see the reference deployment in the Resource Group **`ga-dcs-ref`** in the Azure Portal.
+* As a GARAIO employee you see the reference deployment in the Resource Group **`gro-dcs-ref`** in the Azure Portal.
 You can check the settings or event export the ARM template (on most services or on resource group)
-* The source-code of the functions you find in the directory `Foundation` of this repository
 * There are some definition files exported and available in the folder `DO01`

 # DO02: Continous Deployment